 The Yale Urology Residency Program offers a dynamic learning experience with diverse sub-specialty training and care, a strong clinical foundation, and the opportunity to collaborate with world-class researchers from a variety of biomedical fields.
 Our education-focused approach allows residents to work closely with Fellowship-trained faculty members who have a broad range of clinical, academic, and cultural backgrounds.

 Each year, two candidates are chosen to participate in the 5-year program that includes one year in general surgery and four years in general urology with comprehensive training in the full breadth of urologic medicine.
 Fellowship trained faculty have dedicated specialties in pediatric urology, urologic oncology, reconstructive urology, nephrolithiasis, sexual function, fertility and men’s health, as well as female urology.
 Residents are exposed to both traditional surgery as well as the latest technology-driven minimally invasive techniques.
 Robotic and laparoscopic trainers are available for resident self-education as well as utilized in a formal standardized approach to assess surgical progress.
+Every resident is sent off-site to a funded robotic surgical training conference.

 The department of urology maintains an active academic and lecture schedule with weekly lectures provided on Monday morning and afternoons by urologic faculty and invited lecturers from other medical disciplines.
 This is protected academic time and our urology residents, rotating and visiting medical students, as well as faculty, participate in these sessions.
 The lecture schedule includes a monthly pathology review as well as a radiology case conference.
 Faculty and residents are invited to attend and present at the weekly tumor board case conference.
 Pathology lectures, tumor board and journal club are also provided at the Veterans Administrations Medical Center.